cloudfoundry/docs-deploying-cf/vcloud/micro-bosh-example-manifest.md

 ---
-title: MicroBOSH Deployment Manifest for vCloud
+title: Example Manifest for Deploying MicroBOSH on vCloud
 ---

 This topic contains a MicroBOSH deployment manifest template.